 A CRM system will play an integral role in your business, so it’s important to find one that meets the needs of all groups that will use it.
 It needs to fit within your budget, too.
 Key considerations when choosing a CRM include:

-• How you interact with customers.
-If a top priority is to ensure sales reps don’t miss follow-up calls or appointments while on the road, strong SFA capabilities including mobile access are important.
+• How you interact with customers: If a top priority is to ensure that sales reps don’t miss follow-up calls or appointments while on the road, strong SFA capabilities, including mobile access, are important.
 If you’re fielding a large volume of support requests via phone and email, customer support capabilities are critical.

-• Evaluating implementation cost and effort.
-CRM systems can be cloud-based or on-premises.
+• Implementation cost and effort: CRM systems can be cloud-based or on-premises.
 Cloud-based CRM systems involve less implementation and maintenance effort and have a lower initial cost.
 You access the software over the internet and pay for it with a monthly subscription.
-With on-premises systems, you'll need to buy hardware and software licenses, and you’ll need IT expertise to install and manage the system.
+With on-premises systems, you’ll need to buy hardware and software licenses, and you’ll need IT expertise to install and manage the system.
 In addition to implementation concerns, you should also consider security and maintenance for on-premises tools.
-All CRMs will require some user training.
+All CRM systems will require some user training.

 The ROI of CRM

-Here are a few of the most common benefits.
+Here are a few of the most common ways CRM systems bring in higher returns.

 • Shorter sales cycles: A CRM can shorten the time between initially contacting a customer and closing the deal, eliminating delays and bottlenecks in the sales process through better collaboration and greater automation.